What is a Rhinoplasty?

 What Are the Functional Benefits of Rhinoplasty?

 Rhinoplasty is about more than just cosmetic appearance.
 Rhinoplasty can be performed in conjunction with functional techniques.
 There are a number of functional benefits incorporated with rhinoplasty patients and beyond.
 For example, many patients have trouble breathing through their nose because of a defect in their nasal valves.
 These valves might have narrowed due to old age or trauma, or a person could have been born with narrower-than-usual nasal valves.
 Whatever the case, this limits the flow of air to the lungs, preventing the person from taking a full breath through their nose.
-During a rhinoplasty, Dr. Porter can help to open up these airways through grafting techniques and repairing cartilage in the nose.
+During a rhinoplasty, Dr. Porter and Dr. Sitapara can help to open up these airways through grafting techniques and repairing cartilage in the nose.

 Functional rhinoplasty can provide patients with some of the following benefits: